 Interviews

-In 2025, we started a Social Media Campaign called #SpotlightOnWomenInQuantum: In order celebrate the International Day of Women and Girls in Science on 11 February, an initiative by the United Nations and UNESCO, we publish an interview with an inspiring female quantum scientist every 11th of the month.
-This way, we do a countdown until February 11 2026.
+In 2025, we started a Social Media Campaign called #SpotlightOnWomenInQuantum to celebrate the International Day of Women and Girls in Science on 11 February, an initiative by the United Nations and UNESCO.
+Every 11th of the month, we publish an interview with an inspiring female quantum scientist, building up to a countdown toward 11 February.

 The interviews you'll find in this section are also shared on our Instagram channel and on LinkedIn.